ErickHdzV/ImgPilot/README.md

 1. Made with ❤️ by [Erick HV](https://x.com/ErickHe52896723)
 2. Github: [ErickHdzV](https://github.com/ErickHdzV)

-## 🙏 Acknowledgments

-- CustomTkinter for the excellent GUI framework
-- Pillow for image processing
-- rembg for background removal capabilities
-- All contributors and users of the project

----

 ⭐ If you like this project, give it a star on GitHub!